den-sq/ouroboros/python/README.md

 ### Development

 _Note: As of 6/19/24, cloud-volume works best in python 3.10, so it is highly advised to use it.
-There are some aids in the pyproject.toml file._
+There are some aids in the pyproject.toml file.
+I recommend using pyenv to manage your version, and the easiest way is to use `pyenv global python-version`_

 [Poetry](https://python-poetry.org/) is the virtual environment and dependency manager for this project.